stosh689/stosh689/README.md

 - 👋 Hi, I’m @stosh689

+It looks like the code is trying to do the following:

+    Import the necessary modules for working with a SQLite database and for creating plots.
+    Define a Resource class to represent a resource with a name, quantity, location, and condition.
+    Define a function to create a new resource in the database.
+    Define a function to retrieve a list of available resources from the database.
+    Define a function to update the quantity of a resource in the database.
+    Define a function to request a specific resource.
+    Create two new resources in the database.
+    Request a resource.
+    Load data from a CSV file and process it to create a plot showing the relationship between social prosperity and various factors that contribute to human suffering.

+The code appears to be incomplete and has some syntax errors, so it is not possible to fully understand its intended behavior or to determine whether it will work as intended

 - 👀 I’m interested in ...(pre ai speech to text, my  on my key board is broken too, sorry eh,open source data using ai to build a better future for the next
 - generation of  people, i'd like to help stop a global extinction event, and i need your help. i've been a good person in the past but i have alays been a
 - good person in the present, lets be good people hen people look bck on us in the future do this for the right reasons, because you to are a good person